 Sabatoge and Celebration by John Escreet

-Sabotage and Celebration is the fifth solo album (and first WWR release) from one of the world's most dynamic and original artists, pianist and composer John Escreet.
-The album glistens from start to finish with the endless imagination and unrelenting vision of a truly singular voice in modern music, and is aptly supported by an A-list of the world's preeminent creative musicians who all contribute inspired performances at the peak of their powers.
-Any attempt to pigeonhole the music on the album would be futile, as Escreet's compositional palette is as wide open as his piano virtuosity, complete without boundaries, and this new recording boasts such an ambitious production and scope it excitedly reaffirms with each listen that musical possibility is truly infinite.
+Sabotage and Celebration is the fifth solo album (and first Whirlwind release) from pianist and composer John Escreet.
+The album glistens from start to finish with endless imagination and unrelenting vision and is aptly supported by an A-list of the world's preeminent creative musicians who all contribute inspired performances at the peak of their powers.
+An attempt to pigeonhole the music on the album is futile as Escreet's compositional palette is as wide open as his piano virtuosity— complete without boundaries— and this new recording features such an ambitious production and scope it reaffirms with each listen that musical possibility is infinite.

 The presidential election was not the only real life event that influenced the music on Sabotage and Celebration.
 Says Escreet, "The music was written at different stages, but a lot of it was written a week before the recording session, which was also during the aftermath of Hurricane Sandy (the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season).
 NYC was effectively shut down for an entire week - there was no public transport and much of the city was without power.
 I was stuck in my apartment and couldn’t really go anywhere all week, so I stayed home, wrote and did nothing else.
 It just so happened that the music that I wrote during this time ended up being what I consider to be the strongest material."

 Escreet's new album covers an incredible amount of musical ground.
-A string section is prominently featured as a result of his recent re-fascination with orchestral music; listen in as he seamlessly incorporates it into the context of a conventional quintet.
-And that's not all- brass, guitars and vocals are also layered into the proceedings in surprising ways, creating music of a larger scale.
+A string section is prominently featured, the result of his recent re-fascination with orchestral music; listen in as he seamlessly incorporates it into the context of a conventional jazz quintet.
+There's more: brass, guitars and vocals are also layered into the proceedings in surprising ways, creating music of a larger scale.
 "A lot of the albums back in the 70s featured a wider sonic palette, using stings, brass and all kinds of different instruments.
 Those influences, combined with some of the pop music I have been listening to recently helped shape the sound of this album, along with all kinds of other influences.
 I have also been spending more time in Los Angeles over the past couple of years, where my good friends and musical collaborators Louis Cole and Genevieve Artadi (aka KNOWER) are based.
-It was great to have them contribute vocals to the last track on the album."
-Escreet explains.
+It was great to have them contribute vocals to the last track on the album," Escreet explains.

 "An outstanding album, with excellent performances throughout."